Chineko-Koizumi/SV08MAXCustomFeeder/README.md

 # List of versions

 * V0.1
-    * Initial macro for autosyncronization
+    * Initial macro for resynchronization
     * Initial macro for filament runout detectiom
-    * Initial versions of step filest for mo
+    * Initial versions of step filest for mod